gomson/Vulkan-Example/readme.md

 This part had a little change.
 I removed the "not copyable" things from a lot of classes.
 The PipelineLayoutTriangle manages how to bind the uniform buffer to the pipeline.

+## Texture

+This part show how to display one texture without mipmapping

+## Mipmap

+This part show how to build mipmap from one image.
+It uses vkCmdBlitImage, barrier transition, there is not a lot of code which differs from Texture, but you need to understand barrier more clearly than in Texture example